You are currently viewing Conditioner Overuse: Risks and How to Avoid Them

 7. Understand Your Hair’s Needs

 Pay attention to how your hair responds.
 If it feels too soft, flat, or greasy, scale back on the amount or frequency of conditioner usage.
+According to dermatologists, overusing conditioner can lead to product buildup and scalp issues if not used properly.

 Signs You Might Be Overusing Conditioner